Rincon Puerto Rico deep sea fishing charter for Kingfish, Tuna, Tarpon, Snapper.

 Our boat, FUAKATA, is a tournament rigged Contender 35T.
 She is rigged with twin Yamaha 250 4-Strokes which make for a quiet day of fishing.
 Inside the console is an electric head, which is a nice commodity for those long days offshore.

 There is plenty of seating in the boat.
 A cushioned bench at the bow which seats 2, forward of the console is another cushioned bench for 2, and the leaning post also has seating for 2 facing the spread!

 If you would like a day of live-bait fishing, there are two 38 gallon livewells at the transom which hold plenty of live bait for a full day of fishing.
 There is also plenty of dry storage so you can keep your belongings safe and dry.

 Rincon deep sea fishing

 Capt.
-Pepi Alfonso (USCG Licensed) was born and raised in Miami, Florida.
+Pepi Alfonso (Master Captain) was born and raised in Miami, Florida.
 He grew up fishing the waters of Miami as well as the Islamorada backcountry down in the Florida Keys.